A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

-There are 42 insurers offering Medigap plans in Delaware as of 2023.
-The state has a Medigap shopper’s guide that provides a variety of useful information about Medigap plans.
+There are 39 insurers offering Medigap plans in Delaware for 2025.5 The state has a Medigap shopper’s guide that provides a variety of useful information about Medigap plans.

 Medigap plans are standardized under federal rules, and people are granted a six-month window, when they turn 65 and enroll in Original Medicare, during which coverage is guaranteed issue for Medigap plans.
 But federal rules do not guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.
 States can set their own rules, however, and Delaware enacted a law in 2013 that grants a six-month guaranteed issue window for Medigap when people become eligible for Medicare as a result of a disability.